I Went on a Date With My Rapist

 I wrote about this experience, first as a fictionalized account in my novel before coming forward with the real story in an essay I wrote for Lenny.
 But something weighed on me heavily in the weeks leading up to the essay’s publication, something I felt guilty withholding.
 I told my agent, burning with shame as I spit out the confession, I ended up going out on a date with one of these guys later.
 What do I do if that comes out?
 No one will believe me.
 Who goes on a date with her rapist?

 Over the last week, reading the mounting and harrowing allegations against Harvey Weinstein, the answer has crystallized for me.
 Asia Argento admitted to growing close to Weinstein in the years after she told the New Yorker he forced oral sex on her in a hotel room, a closeness that included consensual sex.
 This is common among survivors of assault.
-One of Jian Ghomeshi’s accusers consented to giving him a hand job after he allegedly choked her (he was acquitted), Megyn Kelly spoke of Roger Alies as her “friend” and “mentor” while she had been dodging his advances for years, and Barbara Bowman said she accepted Bill Cosby’s invitation to see his show in Atlantic City despite her claims that he had previously drugged and raped her.
+One of Jian Ghomeshi’s accusers consented to giving him a hand job after he allegedly choked her (he was acquitted), Megyn Kelly spoke of Roger Ailes as her “friend” and “mentor” while she had been dodging his advances for years, and Barbara Bowman said she accepted Bill Cosby’s invitation to see his show in Atlantic City despite her claims that he had previously drugged and raped her.
 Who would go on a date with her rapist?
 Let the record show, most of us.

 That I fraternized with my attackers for the remainder of high school and even into college does not make my account suspect, it makes it textbook.
 And yet, while this behavior is hardly abnormal for so many women, it is behavior that is inconsistent with how we think a “victim” of a violent crime should behave; broken and bedridden, shrinking like a violet whenever she encounters her assailant by chance, never by her own design.
 But to measure the impact of a trauma by the behavior of the victim is to misunderstand the experience of assault.